The 2 primary types of inflammatory bowel disease (IBD) are

-These two diseases have many similarities and sometimes are difficult to distinguish from each other.
+These 2 diseases have many similarities and sometimes are difficult to distinguish from each other.
 However, there are several differences.
 For example, Crohn disease can affect almost any part of the digestive tract, whereas ulcerative colitis almost always affects only the large intestine.

-IBD is most common among people of Northern European and Anglo-Saxon descent and is 2 to 4 times more common among Ashkenazi Jews than non-Jewish whites who live in the same region.
+IBD is most common among people of Northern European and Anglo-Saxon descent.
+It is 2 to 4 times more common among people of Ashkenazi Jewish ancestry (those from Central or Eastern Europe) than non-Jewish White people from the same region.
 Both sexes are equally affected.
 First-degree relatives (mother, father, sister, or brother) of people with IBD have a 4- to 20-fold increased risk of developing IBD.
 The tendency to run in families is much higher in Crohn disease than ulcerative colitis.

 Sometimes IBD can affect other parts of the body such as the joints, eyes, mouth, liver, gallbladder, and skin.
 IBD also increases the risk of cancer in areas of the intestine that are affected.

 Stool and blood tests

 To make a diagnosis of IBD, a doctor must first exclude other possible causes of inflammation.
 For example, infection with parasites or bacteria may cause inflammation.
 Therefore, the doctor does several tests.

 Stool samples are analyzed for evidence of a bacterial or parasitic infection (acquired during travel, for example), including a type of bacterial infection (Clostridioides difficile infection Clostridioides (formerly Clostridium) difficile–Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
 The inflammation is caused by toxin produced... read more [formerly Clostridium difficile]) that can result from antibiotic use.